Nursing Courses in UK for International Students

 Master of Science (MSc) Degree in Nursing

-This is an advanced program for registered nurses who want to specialize in a specific area.
+This is an advanced program for registered nurses who want to specialise in a specific area.
 You've already got the basic nursing knowledge and skills under your belt.
 Now, you want to become an expert in a particular field.

 An MSc program typically takes one to two years of full-time study to deepen your knowledge and skills in your chosen speciality.